likemayo/SIGHTA-AI/README.md

 ## Project Overview

+SIGHTA-AI develops a wearable necklace device that provides intelligent assistance to visually impaired users through two core functionalities:

+1. **Navigation Mode**: Real-time navigation assistance by analyzing the environment and providing audio-based directional guidance
+2. **Point-and-Describe Mode**: Object identification where users point to an object and receive audio description of what they're pointing at

-SIGHTA-AI develops a wearable necklace device that provides real-time navigation assistance to visually impaired users.
-The system uses an integrated camera and segmentation model to analyze the environment and deliver audio-based navigation instructions through built-in speakers.
+The system uses an integrated camera with the SAM3 segmentation model to understand the environment and deliver instructions through built-in speakers.

 ## Hardware Components